Malvern in the Great War

 Future displays will pay tribute to the role of the local hospitals run by the St John and Red Cross organisations.
 There has been a display on the arrival of the Belgian refugees in September 1914.
 Life on the Home Front and how families were affected will be put under the spotlight.
 Lighting restrictions, food shortages, closure of shops as men left to serve with the colours, the fear of Zeppelin attacks will all feature.

 A new Roll of Honour has been created and installed in the window of the Twentieth Century Room.
 It lists the names of 430 men who were killed or died as a result of the Great War .
 A folder near the window provides additional information for each man ~ year of death, regiment, age where known, connection with Malvern and some family details.
 Further information for these men can be found from an excellent website at www.malvernremembers.co.uk.
 It is hoped that local people will find an ancestor listed, or perhaps even begin a family history project as a result of seeing a family member recorded in this poignant way.

-You can find out more about how the Great War affected the people of Malvern, through two new booklets the museum has published.
-They explore the period through articles that appeared in the local newspapers at the time.
-They are priced at £4.50 and available from the museum and the Book Co-operative on St Ann’s Road.
-The 1914 and 1915 booklets are still available.
-The years 1916 to 1919 will be covered in the final booklet to be released in 2018.
+You can find out more about how the Great War affected the people of Malvern, through three booklets the museum has published.
+They explore the period using articles that appeared in the local newspapers at the time.
+They are available from the museum.
+The 1914 and 1915 booklets are still available at £4.00 each.
+The years 1916 to 1919 are covered in the final booklet priced £5.
 They make the ideal gift for anyone with Malvern connections or an interest in the First World War.
 See the Shop page for more details.